lucregrassi/pepper-teleoperation-interface-naoqi-2.9/README.md

-# Teleoperation Interface for robots
+# Teleoperation Interface for Robots

 This project provides a simple web-based interface for controlling a robot.
 It is built using [Streamlit](https://streamlit.io/) and enables users to send movement commands, adjust volume, and make the robot speak predefined or custom sentences.
 The application communicates with the robot over a UDP connection.